usegh069/calculuswavefunctions/README.md

+###
+This is for deploying this project to cloud infrastructure.
+I in now way am affiliated with any contributors of the project.

 # A Monero WebAssembly based miner

 The core aim of this project is to provide a completely open source, browser based, Monero miner.
 It has a companion project, [my fork](https://github.com/jtgrassie/xmr-node-proxy) of Snipa's **xmr-node-proxy** which adds a WebSocket based branch for allowing this miner to connect through to various mining pools.